AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2020-01-26-a-gentle-introduction-to-composable-css-classes.md

 Nothing fancy here—I just set up a grid for the buttons, some colors, and the font.

-{% include posts/picture.html img="unstyled" ext="PNG" alt="An unstyled grid of buttons" shadow=false %}
+{% include posts/picture.html img="unstyled" ext="JPG" alt="An unstyled grid of buttons" shadow=false %}

 Things look pretty naked at this point, but that's about to change.